-- D. Reviewed the 54 information requests identified and determined whether the decision to withhold the information based on I.R.C. § 6103 was appropriate, and if the determination was made in a timely manner. - E. Discussed all exceptions with Office of Disclosure officials. - F. Projected the number of requests where information was withheld from the requestor in the range of three to 38 (0.103 percent to 1.454 percent) for information requests that were partially or fully denied information or told that records were not available.
-The projection was made using the Exact Binomial method for attribute sampling, with a 95 percent confidence level and an actual error rate of 0.5 percent.
-To project the number of taxpayers affected, we projected the number of errors to the original 600 requests sampled from the population of 2,615 I.R.C. § 6103 information requests.
-The accuracy of our projection was reviewed and confirmed by our contracted statistician.
+- D. Reviewed the 55 information requests identified and determined whether the decision to withhold the information based on I.R.C. § 6103 was appropriate.
+We found that 53 of the 55 cases were complete and could be reviewed and evaluated to determine if information was withheld.
+The remaining two cases had incomplete case files.
+Therefore, our sample size for this step was 53. - E. Discussed all exceptions with Office of Disclosure officials. - F. Projected the number of requests where information was withheld from the requestor to be in the range of eight to 25 (1.01 percent to 3.01 percent) for information requests that were partially or fully denied information or told that records were not available.
+The projection was made using the Normal Approximation method for attribute sampling, with a 95 percent confidence level and an actual error rate of 15.09 percent.
+To project the number of taxpayers affected, we projected the number of errors to the original 398 requests sampled from the population of 844 I.R.C. § 6103 information requests.
+The accuracy of our projection was reviewed by TIGTA's contract statistician.5 - IV.
+Determined whether IRS disclosure officers erroneously disclosed sensitive taxpayer information when responding to written FOIA, Privacy Act, or I.R.C. § 6103 information requests. - A. Reviewed the FOIA and I.R.C § 6103 information requests selected for our samples in Sub-Objectives II.B. and III.B. for any information outside the scope of the request that may have been erroneously disclosed. - B. Discussed any exception cases with the Privacy, Governmental Liaison and Disclosure staff and obtained agreement. - V. Followed up on corrective actions from TIGTA's Fiscal Year 2013 FOIA review. - A. Obtained and evaluated the mandatory Disclosure Technical Update training session related to inadvertent disclosures that was given to all disclosure specialists. - B. Verified that managers conducted the initial certification process to ensure that their employees reviewed the Disclosure Technical Update.